 The primary observed quantities are Doppler frequency and signal Amplitude.
 Note that the observed quantities above are not the principal quantities of interest to most scientists.
 The derived quantities of most interest to scientists are the wind speed, wind direction, vertical wind speed, and virtual temperature as a function of height.
 The accuracies of these quantities, while dependent upon the accuracy of the frequency measurement, are also affected by atmospheric effects and vary considerably according to conditions.
-The wind speed is derived from measurements from the five beams.
-Since the individual components are not collocated in space, horizontal homogeneity is assumed in order to derive the wind vector as a function of height.
+The wind speed is derived from measurements from, normally, five beams.
+Because the individual components are not collocated in space, horizontal homogeneity is assumed to derive the wind vector at a single height.
+Furthermore, the data are sampled at equal time intervals along each transmit direction.
+Thus, the vertical beam is sampled at larger height intervals than are the tilted beams (by 1/(sin(elevation angle))).
+This difference is approximately 3%, which can be significant at large ranges.
+For example, at a nominal height of 1000 meters (tilted beams), the vertical beam information is derived from 1035 meters, which can be significant in some situations

-- Nominal accuracy for wind speed: 1.5 m/s
+- Nominal accuracy for wind speed: 1 m/s

-- Nominal accuracy for radial wind components along the pointing direction of the transmitter (e.g., vertical velocity): 0.75 m/s
+- Nominal accuracy for radial wind components along the pointing direction of the transmitter (e.g., vertical velocity): 0.5 m/s

-- Nominal accuracy for wind dir: 3 degrees
+- Nominal accuracy for wind dir: 3 deg

-- Nominal accuracy for virtual temp: 0.5.
+- Nominal accuracy for virtual temp: 0.5 K.